-- 9.(1) A public authority shall provide advice and assistance to applicants and prospective applicants, so far as it would be reasonable to expect the authority to do so. - (2) Where a public authority decides that an applicant has formulated a request in too general a manner, it shall- - (a) ask the applicant as soon as possible and in any event no later than 1 month after the date of receipt of the application, to provide more particulars in relation to the request for information; and the period of 1 month referred to in those provisions shall be calculated from the date on which the further particulars are received by the public authority.
+- 9.(1) A public authority shall provide advice and assistance to applicants and prospective applicants, so far as it would be reasonable to expect the authority to do so. - (2) Where a public authority decides that an applicant has formulated a request in too general a manner it shall- - (a) ask the applicant as soon as possible and in any event no later than 1 month after the date of receipt of the application, to provide further particulars in relation to the request for information; and - (b) assist the applicant in providing those particulars. - (3) Where subsection (2) applies, in respect of an application under- - (a) section 5(3); - (b) section 6(2)(a); or - (c) section 15(2), the period of 1 month referred to in those provisions shall be calculated from the date on which the further particulars are received by the public authority.

-- (b) assist the applicant in providing those particulars.

-- (3) Where subsection (2) applies, in respect of an application under-

-- (a) section 5(3);

-- (b) section 6(2)(a); or

-- (c) section 14(2),